-2. MODELING ISSUES
+2. PROBLEM STATEMENT

-The gasoline blending and short-term scheduling problem takes into account two major issues.
-The first one is related to aspects of production logistics, which mainly involves multiple production demands with different due dates, inventory pumping constraints for products and components as well as different logistic and operating rules.
+The gasoline short-term blending and scheduling problem takes into account two major issues.
+The first one is related to aspects of production logistics, which mainly involves multiple production demands with different due dates, inventory pumping constraints for products and components, as well as different logistic and operating rules.
 Most of these features are part of typical scheduling problems and are usually modeled as discrete and continuous decisions in an optimization framework.
 On the other hand, the second issue is the production quality, which represents an additional difficulty for standard scheduling problems.
-This second issue is also known as the blending problem and takes into account variable product recipes and property specifications such as minimum octane number, maximum sulfur and aromatic content, etc. Its main objective is to produce on-spec blends at minimum cost, where product specifications are stringent and constantly changing in most of the markets.
+This second issue is also known as the off-line blending problem and takes into account variable product recipes and property specifications such as minimum octane number, maximum sulfur and aromatic content, etc. The main objective is to produce on-spec blends at minimum cost, where product specifications are stringent and constantly changing in most of the markets.
 Product qualities are usually predicted through complex correlations that depend on the concentration and the properties of the components used in the blend.
 Depending on the product property, non-linear correlations may include linear, bilinear, trilinear and exponential terms.
+The general process topology corresponds to a multistage system composed of component storage tanks, blend headers and product storage tanks.
+Specifically, we assume that we are given the following items: